martinfleis/sds/README.md

 A repository hosting the course material for Spatial Data Science for Social Geography taught at Charles University in Prague.

-> [!WARNING]
-> This course material is currently under construction and is likely incomplete.
-The final
-> version will be released in October 2023.

 Spatial Data Science for Social Geography course introduces data science and computational analysis using open source tools written in the Python programming language to the curriculum of students of geography.